Priyanka-K/TestAutomationJavaScript/README.md

-# Coding Challenge Ethoca - WebdriverIO & Mocha Framework
+# AutomationPractice.com - WebdriverIO & Mocha Framework

 ## Pre-requistes:
 Have NODEJS version 7.5 and up installed on your machine